ericalbers/ICM20948_DMP_Arduino/README.md

 It talks to 4 IMU's, selected by the selectMPU() call, with IO lines changing the I2C address using 4 IO pins in AD0_PINS array.
 Set PIN Low and others HIGH to talk to a particular 20948

+Based on Invensenses example code, ported to arduino environment